 How do I sign up for group?

-To sign up for a CAPS Group, call our main line number (951) 827-5531 during business hours and let the admin assistant know you want to sign up!
+To sign up for a CAPS Group, call our office at (951) 827-5531, option 2 during business hours and let the admin assistant know you want to sign up!
+If you are an existing client, let your provider know you are interested.
 New CAPS groups start each quarter.
-For the most recent listing of CAPS groups, visit our CAPS groups page at: https://studentdocs.ucr.edu/counseling/CAPS-Fall-2021-Clinical-Groups.pdf
+For the most recent listing of CAPS groups, visit our CAPS groups page!

 What should I do if I had a negative experience at CAPS?

 Please tell us if you have any negative experiences or any suggestions for us to improve your experience.
 You can share information by sending an email to email@example.com; or you can call our office at 951-827-5531, option 2 to speak to the CAPS receptionist who will connect you to one of the CAPS leadership team members; or you can ask to speak to the CAPS director, or email the director at firstname.lastname@example.org.

 For anonymous feedback you can also complete a CAPS survey at: https://ucriverside.az1.qualtrics.com/jfe/form/SV_0oe0nLCziNKrk7s

 Does CAPS provide emotional support animal letters?

 No. As of 2018 CAPS does not provide ESA letters, in alignment with UC, state best practices.